How to Store an RV Battery for Winter (Winter Storage Tips)

 • Once you’ve located the battery, look for any apparent damage, like leaking fluid or cracks in the casing.
 A battery that is leaking or damaged should be immediately replaced.

 • Once disconnected, carefully remove the battery.
-Most batteries feature a handle you can use to easily lift it or slide it out with.
+Most batteries feature a handle you can use to easily lift or slide it out.

 • Cover the cable ends with caps, making sure that they never touch one another.